imdaveho/tuitty-core/README.md

    <summary>Show response</summary>
    <br/>
    <blockquote>
-   As you can see, there is already a proliferation of various implementations of terminal libraries...and yes I'm aware of the irony that this project is <a href="https://xkcd.com/927/">+:one: </a> to the list of implementations out there.
+   <p>As you can see, there is already a proliferation of various implementations of terminal libraries...and yes I'm aware of the irony that this project is <a href="https://xkcd.com/927/">+:one: </a> to the list of implementations out there.</p>

-   However, unlike other attempts, what this project intends to do is to create a unifying API across languages that eliminates the need to repeat yourself.
-This is actually very similar to how <a href="https://asdf-vm.com/#/?id=ballad-of-asdf">asdf-vm</a> addressed the proliferation of "version managers" like `rbenv`, `gvm`, `nvm`, and `pyenv`.
-By creating something unifying and extensible, users won't have to re-discover and re-learn a new API every time they switch programming languages.
+   <p>However, unlike other attempts, what this project intends to do is to create a unifying API across languages that eliminates the need to repeat yourself.
+This is actually very similar to how <a href="https://asdf-vm.com/#/?id=ballad-of-asdf">asdf-vm</a> addressed the proliferation of "version managers" like <code>rbenv</code>, <code>gvm</code>, <code>nvm</code>, and <code>pyenv</code>.
+By creating something unifying and extensible, users won't have to re-discover and re-learn a new API every time they switch programming languages.</p>

-   Additionally, many of the implementations out there do not provide cross-platform support (mainly Windows Console), which I'm specifically targeting with this project.
+   <p>Additionally, many of the implementations out there do not provide cross-platform support (mainly Windows Console), which I'm specifically targeting with this project.</p>
    </blockquote>
   </details>